hmdsamarasekara/hmdsamarasekara.github.io/_posts/2026-03-19-decoding-vdl2.md

   </div>

   <i class="fas fa-database" style="margin-right: 0.5rem;"></i>
   <strong>Database Files Required:</strong> To get the most useful aircraft and ground-station lookups in dumpvdl2, you will want both an up-to-date <strong>BaseStation database file (basestation.sqb)</strong> and a current <strong>ground station file (groundstation.txt)</strong>.
-The practical way to obtain a current basestation.sqb file is through <strong>COAA PlanePlotter</strong>, using Options > Script > Fetch registration and type database (NS).
-For the groundstation.txt file, an up-to-date copy can usually be found in the Files section of the <a href="https://acars-vdl2.groups.io/g/main/topics" target="_blank" style="color: #00d4ff;">acars-vdl2 groups.io group</a>.
+The practical way to obtain a current basestation.sqb file is through <a href="https://www.coaa.co.uk/planeplotter.htm#download" target="_blank" style="color: #00d4ff;">COAA PlanePlotter</a>, using Options > Script > Fetch registration and type database (NS).
+For the groundstation.txt file, an up-to-date copy can usually be found in the Files section of the <a href="https://acars-vdl2.groups.io/g/main/topics" target="_blank" style="color: #00d4ff;">acars-vdl2 groups.io</a> group.
 </div>

   <h4 style="color: #f9fafb; margin-top: 1.5rem; display: flex; align-items: center; gap: 0.5rem;">